Libertex Review and Tutorial 2021

-Libertex provide trading on the largest number of crypto currencies anywhere, with small spreads and no spread.
+Libertex provide trading on the largest number of crypto currencies with zero spread.

 Libertex is a popular online forex and CFD broker which operates out of Limassol, Cyprus.
 This review is designed to provide details about the services offered by Libertex, including the account types on offer, the features of its trading app, and whether it is possible to practice trading with a demo account.
 The review will also list any bonus offers currently available and key comparison data (such as minimum deposit amounts, minimum trade amounts and commission among others).
 If you would like to know more about Libertex, read on.

 Libertex is the trading arm of Indication Investments Ltd, which itself forms a part of the Libertex Group.

 The brand has been in operation since 1997, and currently serves over 2.2 million clients across 11 different countries.